Ring Road Iceland Self Drive

 BEST TIME TO DRIVE THE RING ROAD ICELAND?

 Summer is the best time of year to drive the Iceland Ring Road.
-It is also the most popular time, but the crowds really thin out once you get a couple hours from Reykjavik.
-The weather is generally nice (warm is a bit of a stretch) and the wide open roads are in good condition.
-In the summer, you also benefit from really long hours of daylight for sightseeing.
-(During the time of the midnight sun you can get up to 21 hours of daylight.
-In the winter that can shrink to as few as 4.)
+It is also the most popular time, but the crowds really do thin out once you get a couple of hours from Reykjavík.
+The weather is generally cooperative (warm might be a bit of a stretch), and the wide-open roads are typically in very good condition.
+In summer, you also benefit from incredibly long daylight hours for sightseeing.
+During the height of the midnight sun, you can get up to 21 hours of daylight.
+In winter, that can shrink to as few as four.

 CAN YOU DRIVE THE ICELAND RING ROAD IN WINTER?

 Technically, yes.
 The Ring Road in Iceland (Hwy 1) is the main transportation route for the country and it can be done.
-Would I personally choose to drive it in the winter months?
+Would I personally choose to drive the Iceland Ring Road during the winter?
 Absolutely not – and I am from Canada where we are no strangers to bad weather and icy road conditions.

 Iceland Ring Road Winter